twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Tools: Export Glyph Data...** (version 4.0 until 5.6) – This option will export glyph data from other fonts to fgd files.
 * **Tools: TODO!
 AutoCmap...** – This item is in version 3.0 only and was dropped after version 4.0.
 * **Tools: TODO!
 AutoPost...** – This item is in version 3.0 only and is implemented as `TGLYPHNAMEFORM` in version 7.0 & above.
 * **Tools: TODO!
 Customize...** – Use Resource Hacker or other programs to modify the menus or toolbars (this menu item does nothing when clicked).
-If the program detects that the menus or toolbars are modified, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
+If the program detects that the toolbars are modified, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
 * **Window: Minimize All** – Minimizes all but the current window (restore each minimized window via the restore button).

 **Hidden Shortcuts** – Menu's description from the form: These items are here so the shortcuts work.